ps2invader/ue4-style-guide/README.md

 <a name="terms-var-prop"></a>
 ##### Variabili / Proprietà

-The words 'variable' and 'property' in most contexts are interchangable.
-If they are both used together in the same context however:
 Le parole 'variabile' e 'proprietà' sono in molti contesti intercambiabili.
 Se però sono utilizzate insieme nello stesso contesto allora:

 <a name="terms-property"></a>